amrHassanAbdallah/log-insights-platform/backend/ingestor/README.md

-# Deal Bot Ingestor Service
+# Ingestor Service

-This service processes log events from SQS messages containing S3 bucket notifications about new log files.
-The log files are in gzip-compressed JSON format and are persisted to a TimescaleDB database.
+A service for ingesting and processing log files from S3 into a database.

+## Features

+- Process log files from S3 buckets
+- Support for gzipped JSON log files
+- Automatic retry for failed files
+- Stuck job detection and recovery
+- Paginated job processing
+- Efficient file filtering based on log timestamps
+- Local file processing support

-## Data Format
+## Log Format

 The service expects JSON files with the following structure: